MARS JOURNAL

 Writing this book was a unique opportunity.
 How often does a NASA flight surgeon get a chance to review the history of manned space flight and to plan and carry out a mission to another world?
 Through the eyes of my fictional characters, I experienced the excitement of an adventure that no one has ever attempted.

 Some will undoubtedly not agree with some of the solutions to unanswered problems.
-Good!.
+Good!
 There are other reasonable solutions to the problems we face.
 Perhaps NASA can overcome their fiscal and administrative problems without the reorganization suggested in this book.
 I hope so.

 Astronaut Kate Bandara, when she was just a thirteen-year-old girl, decided that she wanted to live on the planet MARS.
 Few people set lofty goals for their life, and fewer still are willing to do all the things required to give them a realistic chance of reaching those goals.
 Kate was one of those exceptional people.
 This is the story of her struggle against almost overwhelming odds and her triumph as she leads the first mission to colonize MARS.
 This is her journal.